happygoals/haemin-ryu-devlog/_posts/2019-12-31-my-2019-year-in-review.md

 ### Senior year as a computer science student_
 <br>
 As the graduating semester is coming, I have found many opportunities I could reach out as an undergraduate CS student.
 Before I graduate, I no longer had much time being a college student and had no place to retreat anymore.
 To get more opportunities, I knocked on the door, step into the field, and took courage to find my own way.
 I got Top 50 Awards as a representative of Computer Science student.
+I'm so proud of my team to complete the Capstone Design Project successfully.
 <br>

 ### Traveling in the US, Canada, and Cuba_